 Learn the Ingredients

 The first step is identifying whether or not a medication contains gluten.
 This can be tricky.
 Labeling gluten-containing ingredients in medication isn't legally required, and it's often the inactive ingredients (binders or fillers) that can be potential sources of gluten.
 Cross-contamination can also be an issue.
-"It's basically the same challenges as with food," says Begun.

 Check the back of the box on over-the-counter medications for ingredients.
 Prescription ingredients can be found in the package insert or on the manufacturer's website.
 If in doubt, ask your pharmacist to call the manufacturer or call yourself to confirm if a medication is safe.

 Another major step is to consult your doctors—all of them.
 This includes your dentist (think about what they might use to clean your teeth) and any specialists.

 Get to Know Your Pharmacist